Overview of Competition Law in Jordan

 The violation of Article 8 (practices detrimental to the fairness of commercial transactions) is punishable by a fine of not less than two hundred Dinars (200) nor exceeding twenty thousand Dinars (20000).

-For disclosing any confidential information received from any source, except if that was according to a court order, is subject to a fine of not less than one thousand (1000) Dinars nor exceeding ten thousand (10000) Dinars.
+Disclosing confidential information received from any source, except if that was according to a court order, is subject to a fine of not less than one thousand (1000) Dinars or exceeding ten thousand (10000) Dinars.

 stay in the loop